marybarker/ThinSincereQuivers/m2_version/list_of_functions.md

 * `neighborliness (Q)' : returns the neighborliness of quiver Q

+* `potentialWalls (Q)' : returns the walls for the weight chamber system associated to a weighted quiver Q

+* `primitiveArrows (Q)' : return a list of the indices of edges in Q that are primitive

+* `referenceThetas (CS)' : returns a candidate weight in each cone of the list of cones CS

+* `sameChamber (TH1, TH2, Q)': answers question: is TH1 in the same chamber as TH2 for the chamber decomposition of weights associated to Q

+* `stableTrees (TH, Q)' : returns a list of the spanning trees of Q that are TH-stable

 * `subquivers (Q)' : returns a list of the subquivers of Q, given as sets of vertices

 * `theta (Q)' : returns the weights on the vertices for a weighted quiver Q